kenmoini/ocp4-ai-svc-universal/README.md

 - Delete the cluster from the AI Svc
 - Delete local generated cluster files

+---

 ## Prerequisites

 - Ansible Automation - `python3 -m pip install ansible`
 - cURL - `dnf install curl`
 - Git - `dnf install git`
 - jq - `dnf install jq`

+### Red Hat Registry Pull Secret

+To deploy OpenShift in a connected environment, you need to provide a registry pull secret.
+Get yours from here: https://cloud.redhat.com/openshift/install/pull-secret

+It's suggested to use the Copy-to-Clipboard button to copy the registry pull secret to the clipboard.
+Then, paste it into a file somewhere like `~/ocp-pull-secret` - make sure there is no white space in the JSON structure.

+### Red Hat API Offline Token

+To use the Red Hat hosted Assisted Install Service, you need to provide a Red Hat API Offline Token.
+Get yours from here: https://access.redhat.com/management/api

+Take the token and store it in a file somewhere like `~/rh-api-offline-token`

 ### One-time | Installing oc